Xerox - Software/Hardware Systems

 Reduction in task time

-Shipped across all device models
+Shipped across full device lineup globally

 Zero Regressions